-I completed my PhD in summer 2021, as part of Reading’s Collections-Based Research programme.
-I used material from the British Publishing Archive to investigate the impact of editorial attitudes and decisions on the publication of children’s literature, by focussing on a group of women editors and authors who influenced the industry during the period between 1930-1960.
+Dr West completed her PhD in summer 2021, as part of Reading’s Collections-Based Research programme.
+She used material from the British Publishing Archive to investigate the impact of editorial attitudes and decisions on the publication of children’s literature, by focussing on a group of women editors and authors who influenced the industry during the period between 1930-1960.

-My current research interests are focused on collections within the British Publishing Archive, including a project focusing on the archive of Heinemann’s New Windmill series of books for secondary school students, published from 1950-80.
-I am also using the Chatto & Windus archive to investigate the career of Norah Smallwood, editor.
+Her current research interests are focused on collections within the British Publishing Archive, including a project focusing on the archive of Heinemann’s New Windmill series of books for secondary school students, published from 1950-80.
+She is also using the Chatto & Windus archive to investigate the career of Norah Smallwood, editor.

-I also hold the Michael Twyman Research Fellowship in Ephemera Studies 2021, and am working on a project to increase the accessibility and profile of a wonderful collection of bookplates held in the Centre for Ephemera Studies in the Department of Typography.
+Dr West also holds the Michael Twyman Research Fellowship in Ephemera Studies 2021, and is working on a project to increase the accessibility and profile of a wonderful collection of bookplates held in the Centre for Ephemera Studies in the Department of Typography.